Site icon Circuit Ideas for You

 Red 20mA 5mm1

-This small circuit help stop people from burning their tongue.
+Hence, this small circuit help stop people from burning their tongue, because not everyone have got thermometer in their mouth!

 How it work: